Community gardens in New York City: Community gardening movement

+Community gardens as community space

+Community gardens provide neighborhoods with communal space that is often lacking in New York City and becomes more rare as gentrification, displacement, and development spread throughout the city.
+Community gardens provide spaces of agricultural production, community, and ethnic expression.
+With-in New York City, there is a range of types of community gardens from those that designate plots, which results in a "patchwork of private property" to those that communally manage the growing operation and decision making.

 Research on social-ecological value

 A study of 35 community gardens in East Harlem found gardeners to have deep place-attachment to their gardens, with the community gardens also contributing to general sense of neighborhood pride.
 A case study of several New York City community gardens after Hurricane Sandy indicated that they served as a community of practice helping to support each other before and after the storm.
 New York City community gardens have also been shown to reduce storm water runoff due to pervious surfaces as well as raised beds and compost soil amendments.
 Finally, community gardens in the Bronx and East Harlem were found to harbor over 50 bee species, providing pollination for locally grown crops.

 Gardening programs

 GreenThumb

 GreenThumb is the program administered by the NYC Department of Parks and Recreation which provides resources and coordinates leases for city-owned vacant land.
 Originally called "Operation GreenThumb," it was formed in 1978 and was originally sponsored by the City Department of General Services.
 In 1984, 10-year leases for gardens were introduced.
 In 1988, GreenThumb expanded their work to provide support for school gardens and in 2010 founded the Grow to Learn program partnership with GrowNYC and the Mayors Fund which includes over 745 school gardens.

 Today, GreenThumb is the largest urban gardening program in the United States supporting over 550 gardens and 20,000 garden members throughout the city.
 Most of its community gardens are a single lot, but add up to over 100 acres of public open space.
 GreenThumb provides resources including: soil, lumber, supplies, plant materials, and compost.
 Every year since 1984, GreenThumb holds the GrowTogether Conference for gardeners around the city.

 To be in good standing with GreenThumb, garden groups must register every four years, sign the license agreement, provide keys to the gate, and submit the garden's bylaws.
 The license agreement includes posting signage, maintaining open hours, active membership, and the garden space; host public events; and assume risk.
 Chickens, bees, rabbits, and fish may all be kept in gardens.